This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Denver.

 16th Street Mall

-Located in the heart of bustling downtown Denver, this historic street has long been used as a pedestrian walkway to explore some of the Mile High City’s most unique and fascinating shops and restaurants.
-While no cars are allowed on the mall, free shuttle buses and pedicabs (think: rickshaws) whisk passengers to and fro with various stops along the way.
-Grab a meaty burger and witness some rock-and-roll memorabilia at the world-renowned Hard Rock Café or update your wardrobe at H&M. No matter where you shop, you’ll get a glimpse at local life in Denver.
+Located in the heart of downtown Denver, this historic street has long been used as a pedestrian walkway to explore some of the Mile High City’s most unique and fascinating shops and restaurants.
+While no cars are allowed on the mall, free shuttle buses and pedicabs (like rickshaws) whisk passengers to and fro with various stops along the way.
+Grab a meaty burger and witness some rock-and-roll memorabilia at the world-renowned Hard Rock Café, or update your wardrobe at H&M. No matter where you shop, you’ll glimpse local life in Denver.

 - Time Required: You can spend as much or as little time here as you’d like.
-Most visitors prefer to walk the entire length of the mall to see as much as possible, but with the free transit system, you could easily get in and out in 1-2 hours, depending on how long you want to shop.
+Most visitors prefer to walk the entire mall to see as much as possible, but with the free transit system, you can quickly get in and out in one to two hours, depending on how long you want to shop.

 - How to Get There: Hop on the AF bus line from Island #5 towards Downtown.
-This will take you straight to the Denver bus station where you can get on a free mall shuttle and get straight to the action.
+This will take you straight to the Denver bus station, where you can get on a free mall shuttle and get straight to the action.
 Total travel time is 1 hour.
-Check out this Google Map for details on public and private transit options, and the associated time required.
+Check out this Google Map for public and private transit options and the required time.

-- Plan Your Visit: Visit Tripadvisor for more information about visiting the 16th Street Mall, to book a tour or read traveller reviews.
+- Plan Your Visit: Visit Tripadvisor for more information about visiting the 16th Street Mall, book a tour, or read traveller reviews.

-Denver Airport is located 20 miles (40 km) from the heart of Denver, making short layovers of less than 6 hours nearly impossible to get out and sightsee.
-There are several public and private transportation options available to those who wish to experience Denver outside of the airport.
+Denver Airport is 20 miles (40 km) from the heart of Denver, making short layovers of less than six hours nearly impossible to get out and sightsee.
+Several public and private transportation options are available to those who wish to experience Denver outside of the airport.

 Public transit options include: